weleoka/Lab2/host/Create_Test_Environment.md

 Try to follow the Web page directions on your own to create the OpenVPN Container.
 [Here is the URL](https://hub.docker.com/r/kylemanna/openvpn).

-If stuck, here is the hint.
+If stuck, here are the hints.

 You need to first set an environment variable.